 This project formally test an individual, telephone-based version of the All Nations Breath of Life smoking cessation program (tANBL) for American Indians (AI) for efficacy versus an untailored comparison program (CP).
 The primary outcome is 7-day point prevalence abstinence from smoking cigarettes at 6 months post-baseline.
 Secondarily, the study examines continuous abstinence and reduction in smoking at both 6 and 12 months post-baseline, as well as demographic predictors of cessation and/or reduction.

-Telephone All Nations Breath of Life
+Assessing Telephone All Nations Breath of Life for Efficacy

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.